Kevin-Lago/java-guide/4-advanced_java/0-annotations/README.md

 - [@Deprecated](https://docs.oracle.com/javase/8/docs/api/java/lang/Deprecated.html) Java version <8 ?????????

-    - Informs the user that the annotated method is deprecated.
+    - Indicates that the annotated method is deprecated.

     - Throws a warning if the annotated method is used.